Top Python Libraries for Timeline Charts Generation

 Why Python for Charts Generation?

-This article focuses on Plotly and Matplotlib, two libraries that excel in creating stock timelines, each with unique strengths for different use cases.
+This article focuses on Plotly and Matplotlib, two libraries that shine when building production-ready AI visualization workflows.

 1. Plotly for Interactive Stock Timeline Charts